redboxllc/bugsnag-roku/README.md

 	m.top.bugsnagTask.control = "RUN"
 ```

-5. Use the functions exposed on the Bugsnag task component to report events to Bugsnag.
+5. Use the fields and functions exposed on the `BugsnagTask` component to report events to Bugsnag.

 > `bugsnagroku_` is automatically added to all component and function names by ropm.
 At the moment, copying files into your project manually isn't supported out of the box because of ropm's partial prefixing.
 You would have to open all the source code files and remove all bugsnagroku\_ prefixes.